-March is the ideal month to prune your climbing, bush, repeat-blooming rose trees…
+March, near the end of winter, is the ideal month to prune your climbing, bush, and repeat-blooming rose trees…

 Let us tell you why.

 - Pruning climbing rose trees

 You might have the habit of not pruning your rose trees… Careful!
 If you keep it up, you’ll be favoring the growth of twigs and small branches that will end up suffocating the plant, cutting out the light.
 Also, wilted flowers that aren’t removed will drain the rose tree’s resources, since as they transform into fruit and seeds, they uselessly consume all the sap that would otherwise go to young shoots.
 So seize the day come March, as day hours lengthen and temperatures rise, to spend a little time in your garden and give your complete attention to your rose trees.